ngjiawaie/Otto-Group-Product-Classification-Challenge/README.md

 | Naive Bayes   | 0.72                                     | 0.6552      |
 | Tree          | 0.82                                     | 0.8348      |

+We can say that for our dataset, random forest performs better.

 Classifiers behave differently because their underlying theory is different.
 For instance, neural networks are bad with sparse data and such.